jinglkang/cleaner_wrasse_genome/Paper/README.md

-Interesting Paper will be uploaded to here
+Interesting Paper will be showed here
-Welcome to UPLOAD to this directory!
 --------------------------------------------------------------------
 ## All the following are based on [Baliga VBLaw CJ (2016)](https://www.sciencedirect.com/science/article/pii/S1055790315002729)
 **Vertebrata; Euteleostomi; Actinopterygii; Neopterygii; Teleostei; Neoteleostei; Acanthomorphata;**